Ohio

 Paraphrased by Steve Waldrop

-electricity was the cause of a huge fire that heavily damaged a Citgo gas station
+cause of a huge fire that heavily damaged a Citgo gas

-and destroyed a pickup truck in Kingston, Ohio according to firefighters.
+station and destroyed a pickup truck in Kingston, Ohio

-After fueling, the man exited the truck and removed the nozzle."(He) reached
+fueling, the man exited the truck and removed the nozzle."(He)

 Luckily, no injuries were reported.

-not allow children to refuel a vehicle or container.
+Do not allow children to refuel a vehicle

-time you exit the vehicle or approach the fuel dispensing pump, discharge your
+Each time you exit the vehicle or approach the fuel dispensing

 Do not get back in the vehicle during refueling.